 Participants must register to attend and space is limited.
 Re-licensure credit is available.
-Workshops will be held from 9:00 a.m.-3:00 p.m. (lunch provided) on the following dates:
+Workshops are held from 9:00 a.m.-3:00 p.m. (lunch provided):

 Trainers to lead the workshop discussions were selected from a statewide pool of UEA member applicants.
 The 2019-20 Trauma-Informed Workshop trainers are:

 - Bethany Baker – Washington County Education Association

 - Jason Basinger – Salt Lake Education Association